SoundThinking’s Approach to Fourth of July Safety

 What This Means for Our Technology and Company

 On a day like the Fourth of July, when our system registers millions of booms, pops, and bangs, this can be challenging, a “stress test” of sorts for our systems and expert human analysts.
-Comparing year over year, it is notable that over the Fourth of July holiday noted in the statistics above, our system experienced a higher volume of incident activity over a longer period.
-That takes resilience, both in terms of our technology and manpower.
-We are also processing a far greater number of incidents.
-Since 2019, in fact, the increase in
+During the Fourth of July holiday, our system experienced a higher volume of incident activity over a longer period.
+That takes resilience, both in our technology and in our staff.
+Yet our commitment to maintaining Fourth of July safety through accurate, near-real-time alerts remains unwavering.

 It is important to take a moment to recognize how we got here.
 Let’s start with our technology.
 Our highly sophisticated algorithms are the product of years of investment and refinement by our talented team of engineers.
 Our technological advancements—just like our reputation as the foremost leader in gunshot detection—did not happen overnight, and we could not be prouder of our ground-breaking achievements.
-The same can be said for our highly trained analysts in the IRC, many of whom possess years of experience in this field.
-Even on days like the Fourth of July, we hold them to high standards, 99 percent accuracy in fact, and they, too, are essential to our continued success.

 a man in a suit and tie smiling